Advice from Departments

 Who can students contact if they have additional questions?

-Starting July 1: Tanya Sheehan, Ellerton M. and Edith K. Jette Professor of Art and Chair of STS
+Chair of STS: Tanya Sheehan, Ellerton M. and Edith K. Jettée Professor of Art

 What would you tell a first-year student about Sociology?